Observations in TNG: "Data's Day"

 "Brothers"

 The replicator was added to Data's quarters for this episode, as he needs to replicate cat food for Spot.
 The replicator wasn't present in earlier episodes, as can be seen on the screenshot from "The Offspring".
 It is similar in design to the sickbay replicator, seen later in the episode, features a different LCARS display and some small differences, however.
-So this is a new replicator and not a re-use of the sickbay set piece.
+So this is a new build and not a re-use of the sickbay set piece.

 "The Offspring"